 An "Aerial Survey of Boater Use in Everglades National Park" conducted in 2008 (J. S. Ault et al.) indicates that boater use in Everglades National Park has more than doubled during the last three decades, and that boats are entering the park from additional points of origin such as through the Florida Keys and from the Naples and Marco Island area to the north.
 This finding is consistent with the number of recreational vessels registered in the south Florida region more than doubling during the last three decades.
-Other studies of tourism and recreational fishing and boating activity in the Florida Keys, including Florida Bay, also support boat-based entry into the park from adjacent areas of the Keys.
-In fact, the majority of boating and fishing use in the Keys, including charter and guided fishing, occurs offshore and in the near-shore flats areas outside the park.
-These areas would not be directly affected by management actions associated with the GMP (Leeworthy and Wiley 1997; Leeworthy et al. 2010; and Fedler 2013).
+In 2011, a pole/troll nonmotorized boating zone was implemented for Snake Bight in Florida Bay.

 Overnight visitors, including backcountry campers using chickees, accounted for about 85,800 of the total reported recreation visitation.
-Overnight use has declined substantially following hurricanes Katrina and Wilma.
+Overnight use has declined substantially following Hurricanes Katrina and Wilma.